alexeev-prog/pyEchoNext/docs/en/webframework_design.md

 Finally, it should be mentioned that the current version of WSGI does not prescribe any specific mechanism for "deploying" an application for use with a web server or server gateway.
 Currently, this is necessarily determined by the server or gateway implementation.
 Once enough servers and frameworks have implemented WSGI to provide hands-on experience with various deployment requirements, it may make sense to create another PEP describing

 ## Integer pyEchoNext
 pyEchoNext is a universal tool with the ability to make a monolithic web application, or vice versa, a modular web application.
-Django was too big and clumsy for us, flask or fastapi was too small.
+Django was too big and clumsy for us, flask or fastapi were too small.
 Therefore, we decided to take some features from django and flask/fastapi, combine them and make it all symbiotic.
 So that you can make a large monolithic project or a small service.
 And to turn a small service into a large application or vice versa, a minimum of effort was required.

 Our goals were also to make all this as clear as possible, developer-friendly, and add the ability to integrate third-party libraries.

 As a result, the main characteristics of the project are as follows:

-1. Goal: Create a universal multifaceted web framework in python
+1. Goal: Create a universal multi-faceted web framework in python
 2. Tasks:
 + Find the good and bad sides of Flask, FastAPI
 + Find the good and bad sides of Django